mrucker/kpirl-kla/README.md

 * **qs_compare.m** - compares the performance of five RL algorithms in the "huge" domain.
 To compare performance a number of random reward functions are generated, then a policy is learned for each of these functions using the RL algorithms.
 Using the learned policies a number of random episodes are generated.
 Each episode's value is calculated, and the expected value for each RL algorithm is output for comparison.
 * **qs_inverse.m** - uses kpirl on the "huge" domain to determine a reward function.

+## Architecture Principles/Tradeoffs

+In general this repository has been designed primarily for understandability and extensibility.
+Because of this the code makes heavy use of Matlab's closure functionality to preserve state and reduce dependencies.
+A consequence of this decision is less vectorization and more function calls.
+This means there is room for considerable compute improvement with a different implementation.

 ## Directory Structure